deprecated-space/urldog/README.md

 # urldog

-store some rarely used urls for a quick find
+store some rarely used urls for a quick search